Lexington, Massachusetts, USA

 High - greater than 60 percent.

-Saturday Night through Sunday: Winds less than 25 kt.
-Chance of
+Wednesday Night through Friday: Winds less than 25 kt.

 &&